WithoutContent/CommandRunner/README.md

 # Installation

-Download the latest [installer](https://github.com/WithoutContent/CommandRunner/releases) from the Releases page and run it like any other Windows application.
+[1.0]] Download the latest [installer](https://github.com/WithoutContent/CommandRunner/releases) from the Releases page and run it like any other Windows application.
+[1.1] Download either the onefile or onedir zip file and luanch the exe file.

 After installation, launch Command Runner from the Start Menu or the installation directory.